WestJet In-flight Experience, The Ultimate Digital Companion: Empowering Users to Control Entertainment and Connectivity

 My list, always ready

-Familiar interaction patterns: Aligns with leading streaming apps to reduce cognitive load and increase immediate usability.
+Familiar interaction patterns: Aligns with leading streaming apps to reduce cognitive load and increase immediate usability

 Find relevant content for you, quickly